jamesjarvis/jamesjarvis.io/content/posts/reflections-on-singapore/index.md

 My base for the next 90 days is Raffles place, the original British landing site and previous colonial centre point of South East Asia.
 I find it fitting for my first foray into this part of the world.

-After checking in and generally gawking at my new hotel, I enthusiastically change into a pair of shorts, text a coworker-friend and head out for a few drinks to meet the rest of the crew I’ll be working with.
+After checking in and generally gawking at my new hotel, I enthusiastically change into a pair of shorts, text a co-worker-friend and head out for a few drinks to meet the rest of the crew I’ll be working with.

 ## The Weather